 This recipe is my take on that pizza but using sauteed kale (or spinach) and Aidell’s Chicken & Apple Sausage.
 It would be considered a white pizza, but instead of a garlic sauce, I rub the crust with a clove of garlic and brush it with olive oil.

 Like many of you low carbers, I miss a good pizza.
 And like other low carb and keto bloggers, I have jumped on the Fathead Pizza (the Holy Grail!) bandwagon.

-For those of you unfamiliar, the Fathead Pizza Dough is a low carb, ketogenic pizza dough made from cheese and almond flour.
+For those of you unfamiliar, the Fathead Pizza Crust is a low carb, ketogenic pizza dough made from cheese and almond flour.
 It becomes a thin and crispy pizza crust when rolled out thinly and baked.
 It’s amazing!
 It’s a forgiving dough that is almost impossible to mess-up.
 What I mean is… it’s so simple that anyone can make it.

 I have been playing around with the ingredients and ingredient proportions for this low carb pizza dough for a few months now.
 It’s SO forgiving that I haven’t made a bad one yet, but I do have a favorite and a runner up as far as alternate ingredients go.

 My favorite tweak to this dough is the addition of a little plain whey protein powder.
 I feel it gives the dough a bread-like texture and enhances the flavor.
 My next favorite version is the addition of a little oat fiber 500 which not only results in a more bready texture, but tastes a little more bread-like.
 Incidentally, you don’t have to add either of these ingredients to get a good result.

 I changed the ratios of ingredients to get a larger pizza and to get a result I liked better.
 I think that these simple additions enhance both texture and flavor.
 If you don’t feel like adding the protein powder or don’t have it, add an additional ounce of blanched almond flour or use the original recipe.